isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

 };
 ```

 The `lost` field indicates how many samples have been lost.
 This might happen when the ringbuffer is full or nearly full.
-The kernel will keep track of the amount of samples it can't write and will populate the ring buffer with record lost messages after there is room on the ringbuffer again.
+The kernel will keep track of the amount of samples it can't write and will populate the ring buffer with record lost messages after there is room on the ring buffer again.

 For further reading, checkout [`tools/perf/design.txt`](https://github.com/torvalds/linux/blob/v6.2/tools/perf/design.txt) which goes into the design and logic behind the above instructions.